Best Paper Award

 Short summary of the paper

 Alois Alzheimer identified three key hallmarks of the disease: the presence of amyloid plaques and tau tangles, as well as increased microglia – immune cells responsible for destruction of invading pathogens in the brain.
 The microglial gene TREM2 was identified to play a crucial role in sustaining the microglial response in disease conditions.
-Using an amyloid plaque depositing mouse model of Alzheimer’s disease (AD), I found that that loss of TREM2 function increased early plaque accumulation by preventing microglial clearance of plaques.
-APOE, the strongest genetic risk factor for AD, plays an essential role in promoting plaque formation and its expression is mainly reported in astrocytes, another regulator of inflammation.
+Using an amyloid plaque-depositing in vivo model of Alzheimer’s disease (AD), I found that the loss of TREM2 function increased early plaque accumulation by preventing microglial clearance of plaques.
+APOE, the strongest genetic risk factor for AD, plays an essential role in promoting plaque formation, and its expression is mainly reported in astrocytes—another key regulator of inflammation.
 My studies showed that not only was APOE induced in microglia around plaques, but was also strongly reduced upon TREM2 deficiency.
 This suggests therapeutic strategies must consider TREM2-APOE interaction as it may protectively modulate plaque clearance, but in parallel exacerbate amyloid pathology.